matatk/agrip/audioquake/manuals/user-manual-part01.md

+Copyright (c)  2004-2020  Matthew Tylee Atkinson

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled "GNU Free Documentation License".

 # Introduction

 This part of the manual aims to introduce *AudioQuake* and gives you details on how to get it set up on your computer.